 In fact, the Bryce View Lodge is a part of the Best Western Plus Ruby’s Inn resort just down the street.
 This lodge is the budget option of the resort, but besides being some steps away from the main lodge, there isn’t much you are giving up by staying here.

-You have access to the pools, good restaurants, and general store at the main resort just down the road.
+You can access the pools, good restaurants, and a general store at the main resort just down the road.
 The rooms are still air-conditioned, equipped with free wifi, and come with free parking.
 Guests are very happy with the buffet breakfast.

 For a great price, you’ll get all this and only be a five-minute drive from Bryce Canyon.

 13500 East Highway 12, Bryce Canyon, Utah 84764